Chestnut Herbal School

 Black Locust Gardens

 A medicinal herb farm and nursery located in Dexter, MI.
 Sells classic medicinal herb starts and a small number of medicinal shrubs throughout the growing season.
 Plants can be ordered online, but must be picked up in person.
-Becoming certified organic in Spring 2019.
+Certified organic in Spring 2019.

 Companion Plants